 Diabetes affects so many different areas of the body… the eyes are no exception.
 There are multiple different parts of the eye that diabetes can affect, most notably the retina and your natural lens.
-There are a number of things that diabetics should be aware of when it comes to cataracts.
+There are a number of things that patients who develop a cataract with diabetics should be aware of.
 In this article, we’re going to go over 7 special lessons that patients with diabetes should be aware of when it comes to cataracts.

 1. Poor control of diabetes leads to earlier cataracts at a younger age

 Like many other problems caused by diabetes… if your blood sugar is poorly controlled, you risk developing complications from diabetes, including cataracts, at a younger age.

 No one wants to develop early cataracts and require surgery at a young age.
 This is particularly impactful to young adults who would otherwise enjoy a youthful & flexible natural lens until they get close to 50 years old and start to need reading glasses.